 Building From Within | The Archetypal Roots of Architecture

-Is there a connection between the development of man and the creation of architecture?
+Is there a connection between the development of Humans and the development of Architecture?
 We believe so, and we will outline our argument.
-We will also explain why many architectural works are incomplete and lack some of the fundamental stages of development.

 Collective Unconscious – First Stage of Development